Do you remember...

 - Can anyone remember the flavour?
 (Solved)

 - What was this story book about the Fiendish Feet going off to the fair?
 Has anyone got a copy?
+What was the general gist of the story and what activities were there in the book?

 - How would you describe the dairy desserts?
 How were they different to the yoghurts?